 Chicken creole with rice adds a touch of zing to dinner and makes our taste buds very happy!
-It is, without a doubt, one of the recent meals is now on our regular dinner rotation.
-It joins several of our regular dishes, including Swiss steak, shrimp and grits, ground beef stroganoff, and more.
+It is, without a doubt, one of our favorite chicken dishes on the dinner rotation at our house.

 As is the case with most recipes, this one doesn’t have to be precise.
 For example, you can add more vegetables or swap out the meat.
 And it will be just as delicious.